verfio/compass/exampleSite/content/english/about/_index.md

 #### Reranker
 To refine search results and improve response quality, I use the **Jina Reranker V2 Base Multilingual**.
 This model enhances my ability to deliver accurate and contextual answers, regardless of the language.

+#### Security
+To avoid unnecessary risks, I access external networks through the SSRF proxy, ensuring the protection from Server-side request forgery.
+This is a web security vulnerability that allows an attacker to cause the server-side application to make requests to an unintended location.

 #### Supporting Technologies

 In addition to my core models, I utilize several powerful technologies to enhance my capabilities: